risc0-labs/eq-service/README.md

 ## Operate

-Most users will want to pull and run this service via the [container registry](#containerization)
+Most users will want to pull and run this service using Docker or Podman via container registry, see [running containers](#running-containers).

+To build and run, see [developing instructions](#develop)

 ### Requirements